vikr01/react-suspense-tools/packages/useSuspendable/README.md

 }
 ```

-`use-suspendable/wrap-promise` or `use-suspendable/map-promise` have the same API, but work different internally -- `wrap-promise` will modify your promise to store its state while `map-promise` will store the promise in a `WeakMap` at the module-level.
+`use-suspendable/wrap-promise` and `use-suspendable/map-promise` have the same API, but work different internally -- `wrap-promise` will *modify* the promise to store its state while `map-promise` will *store* the promise in a `WeakMap` at the module-level.

 ## What's the difference?